Oil Painting for Beginners - Everything You Need to Know to Get Started

 Learn more about how to read a paint label here.

 *A note on Cadmium: in general, the pigments used in paints - whether you're using watercolor, acrylics, or oils - are all the same.
 Oil paint is not more dangerous than other types of artist's paints.
-When it comes to cadmium: "Cadmium itself is a heavy metal and is toxic but cadmium pigments are not classified as dangerous for use...
+When it comes to Cadmium: "Cadmium itself is a heavy metal and is toxic but cadmium pigments are not classified as dangerous for use...
 The level of soluble cadmium in the pigments is so low that no hazard warnings are needed and they pose no greater risk after swallowing or breathing in than other pigment types.
 Cadmium pigments are restricted for certain applications but this restriction does not apply to artists’ colours."
 (Source)

 Oil Paint Brushes and Tools